Paper profiles and life cycle assessments

 The paper profile is a standardised and uniform method used by manufacturers of paper and paperboard products to communicate the environmental performance of their products.
 The method has been developed by paper manufacturers, distributors and industry organisations across Europe.
 The purpose is to provide objective, transparent and comparable information on the key environmental parameters mentioned above.
 Our paper profiles are always verified by an external third party.

 The environmental impact of a product is generated over its entire life cycle and is affected by the raw materials, the production process and transport, and by how the product is used, recycled and disposed of.
-Our lightweight products, produced resource-efficiently and principally from renewable raw material, meet the needs of the circular economy well.
-All our paperboards are recyclable, and with the help of good packaging design and initiatives to promote recycling, our goal is for our products to be recycled.

-The results of a life cycle assessment (LCA) are impacted by the chosen system boundaries and methods: the wider the system boundary, the more environmental impacts are reported.
+The results of a life cycle assessment are impacted by the chosen system boundaries and methods: the wider the system boundary, the more environmental impacts are reported.
 Due to differences in system boundaries and methods, when comparing products manufactured by different companies one must consider not only the analysis results but also the limitations that affect those results, such as which stages of the production chain the life cycle assessment includes.